-The strikes of proletarian women (especially in the 1970°), in fact, highlight, and sometimes even question male dominance.
-The struggle removes women from home, unites them, and these are moments of sharing that bring about and modify practices.
-Performing or not performing domestic labour becomes a problem: either it is no longer done or the women are assigned to it at the expense of the struggle.
+The strikes of proletarian women (especially in the 1970s), in fact, highlight, and sometimes even question male dominance.58 The struggle removes women from home, unites them, and these are moments of sharing that bring about and modify practices.
+Performing or not performing domestic labour becomes a problem : either it is no longer done or the women are assigned to it at the expense of the struggle.
 This has a direct impact on the life at home, the couple, the family: women are no longer available for meals, laundry, child care...
 Faced with this, the couple undergoes a crisis which undermines sexuation.
 Reproductive issues (not the general reproduction of labour power, but everyday survival) are necessarily and directly integrated into the struggle (which is no longer limited to wage labor issues).
 But again, when the struggle is over, everyday life retrieve its prerogatives and everything more or less goes back to normal.
 These strikes are examples that help us imagine the intensity of such upheavals as created by a revolutionary period.
 The participation of women in the insurrection will be inescapable and massive.
 This will have an important impact on the private sphere (which, like the public sphere, will disappear), and on everyday life.
 They will no longer intervene as women of proletarians or housewives, which was mostly the case in the "revolutionary" episodes of the past.
-They will act as proletarians (they challenge classes) and also as women (they address issues related to reproduction and gender).59 upset (Paris in 1871, Russia in 191760, Spain in 1936).
+They will act as proletarians (they challenge classes) and also as women (they address issues related to reproduction and gender).

+Historical examples show that very often, in the early days of a revolutionary period, women are active, take up arms, therefore social relations and gender division are upset (Paris in 1871, Russia in 191760, Spain in 1936).
 It may, however, be objected that they quickly found themselves confined to female tasks (infirmary, kitchen, laundry, etc.), which is true.
 It is not so much that the revolutionary process reinstates sexuation, but it is because this process is stopped.
-Because the foundations of the old world are maintained (especially wage-earning), the management of a more or less normal social order becomes necessary, and the bureaucracies (Bolshevik Party or CNT61) emerge or rise.
+Because the foundations of the old world are maintained (especially wage-earning), the management of a more or less normal social order becomes necessary, and the bureaucracies (Bolshevik Party or CNT) emerge or rise.
 Returning women to the home or to the kitchen is easy, for such is then their central place in society at that time (proletarians' women); this is no longer the case today.